 Here in America, The Beatles albums were released by Capitol Records.
 They felt that the singles should be on the albums so they rearranged and renamed some of the releases.
 Capitol’s engineers in the 1960s took great care to produce what they believed to be the best possible sound for the playback equipment in use at that time.

 Due to the limitations of the record players of the day, engineers often compressed the sound by raising the volume of the softer passages and lowering the volume for the louder parts of the songs.
 They also reduced the bass frequencies since too much bass could cause the record to skip.

 In some cases, reverb was added to the tracks to make them sound more “American.”
 These are the versions that I heard on the radio so even though I love the UK versions, the Capitol recordings “sound right” to me.

-The Beatles would make movies, cartoons, videos, form their own record label (Apple) and perform live in front of screaming fans.
-Their music, has been and still is, being covered by a multitude of artists.
+The Beatles would make movies, cartoons, and videos, form their own record label (Apple), and perform live in front of screaming fans.
+Their music has been and still is, being covered by a multitude of artists.
 Other musicians like The Beach Boys, Billy Joel, Bee Gees, Black Sabbath, The Bangles, Bruce Springsteen,

 Their albums and singles are all over every “Top” list that has been published since they started recording.
 They were an incredible band, truly the “Fab Four” and their music still holds up today.

-There are many cover bands that keep The Beatles act alive for millions ever year.
+There are many cover bands that keep The Beatle’s act alive for millions every year.
 I believe that The Beatles absolutely deserve to be the debut inductee in Doyle’s Space: Music Hall of Fame.